 On Sunday 9th September 1928, the body of Laurie Seaman was found near Sentinel Rocks on the Etheridge Range.
 Evan Mander Jones, a master at the Sydney Church of England Grammar School, was returning along the road after visiting the summit with a party of four boys from the school, when he noticed a pair of skis and stocks protruding from a snowdrift about 30 metres off the road.
 The skis had 'WLS' branded on them, and in looking about, they found the body of Laurie Seaman behind a large rock.
 He was in a sitting position with his legs crossed and his head leaning against the rock.
 He had glasses and a cap on, but no gloves.
 A camera case was slung over his shoulder, and an inspection of the camera revealed the nameplate 'W Laurie Seaman'.
 Mander Jones' interpretation of the scene was that Seaman had not collapsed in a state of exhaustion but had set aside his skis and stocks whilst taking a rest in the lee of one of the largest nearby rocks he could find.
-Leaving the site undisturbed, Mander Jones returned immediately to the Hotel where Peter Speet notified the Jindabyne Police.82 Enroute, Mander Jones' party discovered a glove at Charlottes Pass which was deemed to be the second glove belonging to Evan Hayes.83
+Leaving the site undisturbed, Mander Jones returned immediately to the Hotel where Peter Speet notified the Jindabyne Police.84 Enroute, Mander Jones' party discovered a glove at Charlottes Pass which was later deemed to be the second glove of Evan Hayes.85

-It seems the mountain was of a mind not to give up her dead just yet.
-The party that set off to recover Seaman's body, comprising Police Constable Alfred Lambert, Evan Mander Jones, George Aalberg, Aubrey Weston, Harry Ewart, Bert McGregor and Leslie Abon, was set upon by a blizzard which forced their retreat to Betts Camp, where they spent the night before retrieving the body and taking it back for the Coronial Inquest at the Hotel.
+It seems the mountain was not of a mind to give up her dead just yet.
+The party that set off to recover Seaman's body, comprising Police Constable Alfred Lambert, Evan Mander Jones, George Aalberg, Aubrey Weston, Harry Ewart, Bert McGregor and Leslie Abon, was set upon by a blizzard which forced their retreat to Betts Camp, where they spent the night before retrieving the body and taking it back to the Hotel for the Coronial Inquest.
 The Cooma Coroner, HH Solomon, concluded that "death took place about a mile and a half from the summit of Mt.
-Kosciusko on or about 15th August from continued exposure to extreme cold, consequent on deceased being caught in a blizzard."84
+Kosciusko on or about 15th August from continued exposure to extreme cold, consequent on deceased being caught in a blizzard."86

 The inquest was attended by Seaman's father-in-law and business partner, Ernest W Bell, who stated that "he had been asked by Mrs Seaman to express in open court her heartfelt gratitude to all who had so nobly assisted in the search for the bodies of her husband and Mr Evan Hayes . . [and] all that had been done in the occurrence.
 The Coroner, on behalf of those who had assisted, assured Mrs Seaman that they had regarded their work as a simple duty.
-He knew the people, of Manaro well, and knew that in such a sad case they looked upon it as a duty to render every assistance possible.
-He would ask Mr. Bell . . to convey to Mrs Seaman and relatives the sympathy of all concerned in the mountain search. . . [and] the Coroner spoke in terms of commendation of the splendid work performed by the searchers, especially those who had given their services voluntarily, which had been carried out with much hardship, and, in instances, considerable danger."85
+He knew the people of Manaro well, and knew that in such a sad case they looked upon it as a duty to render every assistance possible.
+He would ask Mr Bell . . to convey to Mrs Seaman and relatives the sympathy of all concerned in the mountain search. . . [and] the Coroner spoke in terms of commendation of the splendid work performed by the searchers, especially those who had given their services voluntarily, which had been carried out with much hardship, and, in instances, considerable danger."87

-Laurie Seaman was buried in the Anglican portion of Rookwood Cemetery on 13th August 1928.
+Laurie Seaman was buried in the Anglican portion of Rookwood Cemetery, Sydney, on 13th August 1928.
 Rev Todd performed the last rites, and members of the American Legion and of the Millions Club Ski Club were the pall-bearers.
 A bugler from the Royal Garrison Artillery sounded 'The Last Post'.
-The mourners included Ernest Bell, Sir Charles Rosenthal, Sir Arthur Rickard, Herbert Lamble and Ezra M Lawton (Consul-General for the USA).
-All of the party that had skied off with Seaman on that fateful day attended, along with large contingents of searchers from the NSW Ski Clubs, members of the American Society, and Gerald Hayes (Evan's Brother).86
+The mourners

-82 SMH: 10 Sep 1928; and Manaro Mercury: 14 Sep 1928 - Coroner's Inquest
+84 SMH: 10 Sep 1928 via trove.nla.gov.au; and Manaro Mercury: 14 Sep 1928 - Coroner's Inquest

-84 Manaro Mercury: 14 Sep 1928 - Coroner's Inquest
+86 Manaro Mercury: 14 Sep 1928 copy held at NLA - Coroner's Inquest